MiguelCastillo/Brackets-Ternific/README.md

 6. Support for Meteor plugin!
 Thanks to Slava for https://github.com/Slava/tern-meteor.
 7. ** Refactoring!
 To activate refactoring, place the editor's cursor on a variable/property and press `ctrl + r`.
 8. Refactoring is supported accross multiple files.
 EXPERIMENTAL
+9. Set the sorting order of your hints!

 FAQ